Aeldit/Cyan/README.md

-    /surface -> teleport the player to the surface /killgrounditems (kill ground items) -> kill the items that are floating on the ground /Chelp (Cyan help) -> Displays help for this mod
+    /surface -> teleport the player to the surface /killgrounditems (kill ground items) -> kill the items that are floating on the ground /Chelp (Cyan help) -> Displays help for this mod /ops -> displays a list of all op players

 The current alliases are :